async-aws/aws/docs/integration/monolog.md

 The CloudWatchLogsHandler accepts the following parameters:

 - `$client`: the CloudWatchLogsClient instance
-- `$group`: name of the CloudWatch Log Group which was created previously
-- `$stream`: name of the CloudWatch Log Stream which was created previously
+- `$options`: handler configuration (see below)
+- `$level` (default `Logger::DEBUG`): minimum logging level at which this handler will be triggered (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#log-levels)
+- `$bubble`(default `true`): whether the messages that are handled can bubble up the stack or not (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#core-concepts)

+For the `$options` parameter, the allowed values are:

-- `$batchSize`: number of log records that are pushed to CloudWatch in a single call.
+- `batchSize` (default `10000`): number of log records that are pushed to CloudWatch in a single call.
 This number cannot exceed 10,000.
-- `$level`: minimum logging level at which this handler will be triggered (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#log-levels)
-- `$bubble`: whether the messages that are handled can bubble up the stack or not (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#core-concepts)
+- `group`: name of the CloudWatch Log Group which was created previously
+- `stream`: name of the CloudWatch Log Stream which was created previously

 ## Symfony usage